-Bradley Sam completed a double degree in management and law with first class honours at Waikato University in 2013, majoring in Economics, Finance and Law.
+Bradley Sam completed double degrees in management and law with first class honours at Waikato University in 2013, majoring in Economics and Law.

-Prior to that he was a solicitor for DLA Phillips Fox in Auckland, advising clients on legal issues such as mergers and acquisitions, commercial contracts, corporate governance, construction and infrastructure, as well as consumer and competition law.
+Bradley is also a qualified solicitor.
+He worked in corporate law for two years at DLA Piper in Auckland, New Zealand; advising clients on legal issues such as mergers and acquisitions, commercial contracts, corporate governance, as well as consumer and competition law.

 Both of these experiences helped Bradley to stand out from other graduates at recruitment time.

 A second generation Chinese-New Zealander, Bradley opted to go on an international student exchange to The Chinese University of Hong Kong during his degree.
 He wanted to get in touch with his Chinese heritage and experience living in “a big city that never sleeps”, and describes the exchange as “an eye-opening and enlightening experience”.